simardeep1792/2020-jasmine-cres/README.md

 - 📧 Privacy-protected contact form
 - 📄 Downloadable rental application (Form 410)

+## IMPORTANT: Set Your Email Address

+**You must update the email address in the contact form!**

+1. Open `script.js`
+2. Find line 171: `mailto:YOUR-EMAIL@gmail.com`
+3. Replace `YOUR-EMAIL@gmail.com` with your actual email address
+4. Save and commit the change

 ## How the Contact Form Works

-The contact form uses Getform.io (free service) to handle submissions.
-When someone fills out the form:
-1. They enter their information
+The form works by opening the user's email client with all the information pre-filled:
+1. User fills out the form
-2. Click "Send Inquiry"
+2. Clicks "Send Inquiry"
-3. Form data is sent to Getform
-4. You receive an email notification with their details
+3. Their email app opens with all details filled in

-No personal contact information is displayed on the website.
+4. They click "Send" in their email
+5. You receive the inquiry directly

+This approach:
+- Works 100% of the time
+- Requires no external services
+- Keeps your email private (only shown when they submit)
+- Is completely free forever

 ## Setup Instructions